-Kids in Justice: A Blue Print for the Nineties can be found here: http://www.yjc.org.au/resources.html
+Kids in Justice: A Blue Print for the Nineties can be found at www.yjc.org.au/resources.html

 The PLT will also have the opportunity to work with MLC’s Youth Legal Service, which provides advice, casework and advocacy for young people across NSW.
 Ideally the successful candidate will be available to assist with the Youth Legal Service’s evening advice clinic, held every Monday evening in the Sydney CBD.
 The PLT will perform two main tasks: intake and paralegal work.
 This includes interviewing clients and taking initial instructions, performing conflict checks, making client appointments, legal research and supporting solicitors with follow up legal tasks.

-More information about the Youth Legal Service can be found here: https://www.mlc.org.au/youth
+More information about the Youth Legal Service can be found at www.mlc.org.au/youth

 Level of Responsibility